IRENA

 IReNA is a US National Science Foundation AccelNet Network of Networks.
 It

-connects six interdisciplinary research networks across 17 countries (see below) to foster collaboration, complement and enhance research capabilities in the US and abroad, and thus greatly accelerate progress in science.
+connects nine interdisciplinary research networks across 4 continents (see below) to foster collaboration, complement and enhance research capabilities in the US and abroad, and thus greatly accelerate progress in science.
 An important component of IReNA is the training of students and other young researchers in an unique interdisciplinary, collaborative, and international environment that prepares them for a broad range of STEM careers in science, industry, government, and national laboratories.

 IReNA Research Networks